Police make arrests as right-wing, anti-fascist groups rally in Portland

 “Portland is being watched very closely.
 Hopefully the Mayor will be able to properly do his job!”
 Trump wrote on Twitter.

-Ted Wheeler, Portland’s mayor, said he was not concerning himself with tweets from Washington.
+Ted Wheeler, Portland’s mayor, said he was not concerning himself with tweets from Washington, and he praised the response by law enforcement.

-“And frankly, it’s not helpful,” Wheeler told CNN.
-“This is a potentially dangerous and volatile situation.”
+“I’m grateful that this was largely a peaceful event,” Wheeler told reporters at the news conference.

+“Police did an exemplary job of de-escalating the situation, keeping the extremists on both sides separated for the most part, and preventing people who wanted to engage in acts of violence from confronting each other.”

-Reporting by Maria Caspani; Editing by Daniel Wallis
+Reporting by Maria Caspani; Editing by Daniel Wallis and Marguerita Choy